 Many have heard of them and almost anyone who tries them loves them!
 A traditional dish from the Pinzgau region that is usually served in soups across ski and mountain huts: "Kaspressknödel" (Cheese Dumplings).
 Some, however, may not know that Kaspressknödel can be prepared in a large variety of ways.

-My friend and work colleague Lilli and I — both passionate aficionados of delicious delicacies — have made it our mission to give every single variation a try.
+My friend and former work colleague Lilli and I — both passionate aficionados of delicious delicacies — have made it our mission to give every single variation a try.
 And because there’s no way for us to fit all of our creations into our own bellies, and since people’s tastes tend to vary, we invited a few friends over and decided to serve everyone a different Kaspressknödel variation.
 Bon appétit!
 Or as they say in Pinzgau: An Guat’n!

 Kaspressknödel basic recipe:

 - 200 g “Semmelwürfel” or diced stale bread

 - 30 g parsley